iainctduncan/learn-scheme-for-max/part_1.rst

 Testing whether non-numeric values are the same can be done with **eqv?**.
 This tests whether the pointers point to *the same thing*.

 ..
-TODO LEFT-OFF EDITING
+TODO LEFT-OFF EDITING HERE

 .. code:: scm

-  ; two vars to the same list are equivalent
-  (define a (list 1 2 3))
+  ; two variables holding the same list are equivalent (define a (list 1 2 3))
   (define a-alias a)